-As a low-complex institution, SBHU may:
+As a middle-complex institution, SBHU may:

-- fully neutralize the Specific Principle regarding the payment of variable remuneration in noncash instruments; - apply the neutralization for the requirement to establish a remuneration committee.
-In case of exceeding market share of 5 % regarding balance sheet, it is necessary to establish a remuneration committee based on Hpt (CCXXXVII / 2013).
-The examination regarding establishment of remuneration committee has to be repeated once in every year during the review of the remuneration policy; - partly neutralize some of the Specific Principles on the retention, deferral and ex-post incorporation of risk for variable remuneration.
+- fully neutralize the Specific Principle regarding the payment of variable remuneration in noncash instruments: - apply the neutralization for the requirement to establish a Remuneration Committee.
+In case of exceeding market share of 5 % regarding balance sheet, it is necessary to establish a Remuneration Committee based on Hpt (CCXXXVII / 2013).
+The examination regarding establishment of Remuneration Committee has to be repeated once in every year during the review of the remuneration policy; - partly neutralize some of the Specific Principles on the retention, deferral and ex-post incorporation of risk for variable remuneration.